Origo (website): New Wave Media (2015–2018)

-2018-now: KESMA
+KESMA (2018–present)

-In 2018, Origo - together with the majority of Fidesz-related media - became the property of a media foundation called KESMA.
-The newspaper further supports the anti-immigration campaign of the governing parties, in which it has already reported fake news on several occasions, and has also falsified foreign news in order to make a negative statement.
+In 2018, Origo and the majority of Fidesz-related media became the property of a media foundation called KESMA.
+Origo was the third most visited Hungarian website.
+Until this time, when it shifted to pro-Orbanism, Origo was for known its balanced reporting.
+As a result of the acquisition, it began supporting the anti-immigration campaign of the governing parties and reported fake news on several occasions, and has also falsified foreign news in order to make a negative statement.
 Origo has also repeatedly claimed untruth about opposition politicians.

-In 2020, the newspaper supported Donald Trump’s campaign, and repeatedly claimed after the election defeat that the election had been rigged, although no evidence of this was available.
-Many of the allegations made by the newspaper in this regard later proved to be false.

-In January 2021, Origo blamed "the presidency of Joe Biden" for the storming of the Capitol, even though he had not even been inaugurated at the time.